 - Triptans, such as sumatriptan (Imitrex)

-- Two to 3 weeks of anti-inflammatory (steroid) medicines such as prednisone -- starting with a high dose, then slowly decreasing it
+- Anti-inflammatory (steroid) medicines such as prednisone -- starting with a high dose, then slowly decreasing it over 2-3 weeks

 - Breathing in 100% (pure) oxygen

-- Injections of the drug known as dihydroergotamine (DHE), which can stop cluster attacks within 5 minutes (Warning: this drug can be dangerous if taken with sumatriptan)
+- Injections of dihydroergotamine (DHE), which can stop cluster attacks within 5 minutes (Warning: this drug can be dangerous if taken with sumatriptan)

 You may need more than one of these treatments to control headache symptoms.
 Your doctor may have you try several medications before deciding which works best for you.